db0/godot-card-game-framework/INSTALL.md

 If you want to customize the code for your own pile functions then:

 * If it's relevant to all piles in your game
-	1. Modify the `Pile.tcsn` by removing its `Pile.gd` script and adding a new script that extends Pile.
+	1. Modify the `Pile.tcsn` by detaching its `Pile.gd` script and adding a new script that extends Pile.
 Give it a new class_name.

 	```
 	class_name MyCustomPle